jeertmans/LELEC2796/project/README.md

 The grade  is computed as follows: **Sessions** + **Oral** + **Git** + **Report** = **Grade**/20.

-Therefore, the theoritical maximum for this project is therefore 23/20, and any bonus point can help you increase your average grade for this class.
+Therefore, the theoritical maximum for this project is 23/20, and any point above 20 can help you increase your average grade for this class.

 ## Tips for a good project